X

 • Plant in full to part sun in soil amended with compost

-• Zinnia does best from seed or transplanted into the garden when very young.
+• Zinnias do best when started from seed or transplanted into the garden when very young.

 • Does not require additional feeding